tikv/website/content/docs/5.1/deploy/install/production.md

 ## Step 2: Initialize cluster topology file

-According to the intended cluster topology, you need to manually create and edit the cluster initialization configuration file.
+According to the intended cluster topology, manually create and edit the cluster initialization configuration file.

 To create the cluster initialization configuration file, you can create a YAML-formatted configuration file on the control machine using TiUP: